Skip to content

 Discover opportunity in-platform

-Open a free, no-risk demo account to stay on top of index movement and important events.
+Open a free, no-risk demo account to stay on top of market movement and important events.

 Real-time charts

-Analyse index price action on our fast, reliable HTML5 charts
+Analyse price action on fast, reliable HTML5 charts with 25+ indicators

 Three types of alert

-Be notified when a market changes an amount, hits a level or meets your technical conditions
+Be notified when a stock's price changes an amount, hits a level or meets your technical conditions

 Reuters news feed

-React to the latest market news in-platform, where you need it
+React to the latest company news and analysis in-platform, where you need it

 FAQs